vpanjarla/ICC-ODI-Ranking/README.md

 # ICC-ODI-Ranking
-Scraping of last 5 years ODI ranking data of Batting, Bowling and All rounder
+API Scraping of last 5 years ODI ranking data.
+(Batting, Bowling and All rounder) ODI ranking Visualisation in Streamlit